TomMalufe/expression-automation/README.md

-# Sprite Generator with Stable Diffusion and Rembg
+# Sprite Generator with Stable Diffusion

 This project generates custom sprite images using the Stable Diffusion WebUI API.
 It is optimized for local setups of Stable Diffusion.